enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 there are never any "stale" values ("stale depth" is zero).
-However, every time the flux divergence get's added to any quantities, the outermost layer of up-to-date quantities (in the ghost zone) becomes invalid; this happens because on the fluxes on the exterior faces of that layer are not accurately known.
+However, every time the flux divergence get's added to any quantities, the outermost layer of up-to-date quantities (in the ghost zone) becomes invalid; this happens because the fluxes on the exterior faces of that layer are not accurately known.
 We refer to these invalid values as "stale" and say that the stale depth increased by 1.
 The stale depth can also be incremented by other operations (e.g. piecewise